 In 2014, the Extradition Act had a new section added to it to deal with this sort of situation.
-Where a person is accused of an offence, the Judge has to decide whether his/her extradition would be disproportionate.
-The section says what the Judge can take into account:
+Where a person is accused of an offence, the judge overseeing the case must decide whether their extradition would be disproportionate.
+The section says what the Judge can consider:

 1. The seriousness of the offence.

 There is a list of offences that could be seen as not being serious enough; minor theft such as shoplifting, driving offences where nobody was hurt or minor criminal damage.
 However, it is up to the judge hearing the case to make that decision.